Teen accused of killing Wyoming girl waives speedy trial

 The teen has pleaded not guilty by reason of insanity in the shooting death of 16-year-old Shayna Ritthaler of Upton, Wyoming, whose body was found Oct.
 7 in the basement of his home near Sturgis.
 The Associated Press isn’t naming the defendant because his lawyer is trying to get the case moved to juvenile court.

 Ritthaler had been listed as a runaway Oct.
-3. Authorities are still investigating how Ritthaler and Campbell knew each other.
+3. Authorities are still investigating how Ritthaler and the boy knew each other.

 Information from: Argus Leader, http://www.argusleader.com